Why Spring Is the Season of Becoming

 Nurture what you plant

-Here's the part we sometimes skip, and it's the most important part: the tending.
+Here's the part we sometimes skip, but it's the most important part: the tending.
 Showing up on the days when it doesn't feel magical, watering when you're tired, trusting that roots are forming even when you can't see them yet.

 That's how a seed becomes a garden.
 Not through force but through showing up, again and again, with intention.